 In a large sauce pan add the tomatoes, onions, green peppers, garlic, bullion a cubes and sugar.
 Over a medium heat start to cook down the tomatoes.

-Remove from heat, remove the bay leaves and then using a handheld immersion blender blend the sauce until it’s completely smooth.
-If you have have a handheld you can use a regular blender, I would cool down the sauce a little bit first so you don’t burn yourself.
+Remove from heat, remove the bay leaves and then using a handheld immersion blender, blend the sauce until it’s completely smooth.
+If you don’t have a handheld you can use a regular blender, I would cool down the sauce a little bit first so you don’t burn yourself.

 Return sauce to medium low heat, add balsamic vinegar and Worcestershire sauce and simmer for another hour stirring occasionally.
 The sauce should start to thicken up.
 Salt and pepper to taste and once you have reached your desired consistency remove from heat.